adegenna/cahnhilliard_2d/README.md

 * `CHparamsScalar`: specifies physical parameters, all of which are scalars
 * `CHparamsVector`: specifies physical parameters, which can be field quantities
 * `run_ch_solver( SimInfo& , CHparams[Scalar/Vector]& )`: function used to run the simulation

+Please consult both the source code and example driver programs for more details on usage.

+# Discontinued Prototype: python/
+This subdirectory contains earlier prototyping code in pure Python, but support for it has been discontinued in favor of the C++/Swig solution.

 # Visualization
 Some lightweight Python scripts are provided in `visualization/` for convenience.
 You will have to edit the necessary options/filepaths to be consistent with the state files you are trying to read/display.